Building Privacy into KIN, and Personal AI

 1. Power, Speed, and Cost-Effectiveness for KIN

-This means leveraging local, on-device computation.
-Computing data in a cloud environment is very costly, and network latency by using cloud computing can negatively impact speed.
+This means prioritizing local, on-device computation.
+Cloud computing can be costly, and network latency can impact real-time performance.

 2. KIN Must Work Around the Clock